JPTS2/SAD2XS/docs/sad-behaviour.md

 Multipole model and integrator retune") for the converter warning this motivated.

+## `BEND` `F1`/`FRINGE` soft-edge fringe

+A SAD `BEND` applies a linear-plus-cubic-in-`y` fringe kick at each edge, sized by `F1` (symmetric) or `FB1`/`FB2` (per-edge, additive on top of `F1` — the effective entrance/exit fringe length is `F1+FB1`/`F1+FB2`) and gated by `FRINGE` (its internal name is `FRMD`; unrelated to `DISFRIN`, which is a separate hard-edge term): `0`/unset = off at both edges, `-1` = entrance only, `-2` = exit only, any other nonzero = both edges. `F1` has no effect unless `FRINGE` is also set — confirmed empirically (`tests/sad/test_bend.py`, `test_bend_f1_is_inert_without_fringe`), not assumed from the manual.
+This applies identically on the two SAD code paths that carry it: the `ANGLE != 0` sector bend (`tbend.f`) and the `ANGLE == 0`, `K0`-only corrector (`tsteer.f`, i.e. a `BEND` with no `ANGLE`) — SAD2XS already converts both to `xt.Bend`.

+This is a real, large effect on real magnets — up to +20% error on the vertical kick even on-momentum for `ANGLE != 0` sector bends, and up to 100% error for `K0`-only correctors (their kick is exactly zero without any fringe treatment).
+It is not modelled unless `_import_sad_bend_fringes` is enabled (`docs/design-decisions.md`).

+Xsuite's native `edge_entry_model="full"` (`fint`/`hgap` on `xt.Bend`)
+turns out to already be structurally capable of reproducing SAD's kick — no composite element or custom physics needed.
+Taylor-matching SAD's edge formula against Xsuite's term by term (both maps transcribed explicitly and validated independently against the real SAD binary and real `xtrack`, not compared as black boxes) gives a closed form, not a curve fit: `fh = fint*hgap = (F1+FB1)/12` (entrance), `(F1+FB2)/12` (exit), derived from the requirement that both the linear and cubic `y`-coefficients of the kick match simultaneously at `delta=0`.
+This matches SAD to a fraction of a percent on-momentum, for both magnet families — the residual that remains is the small-`fh` (`tan(x)≈x`) approximation inherent in deriving the closed form, entirely negligible at the `fh` scale of a real magnet.
+Only the product `fint*hgap` reaches Xsuite's edge formula, so the split between the two is a free
+choice: SAD2XS sets `fint = F1+FB1`/`F1+FB2` directly (the raw SAD value, not a derived one) and `hgap` to the fixed `1/12`, so `fint` on a converted element is always directly traceable back to its SAD source.

+**Off-momentum, the two codes disagree on principle, not just in magnitude.** SAD's fringe-integral term scales as `1/(1+delta)`; Xsuite's native formula (faithfully ported from MAD-NG's own `bend_fringe`, confirmed variable-for-variable against MAD-NG's source) scales as `(1+delta)` — the opposite direction.
+Mechanism: the two codes share an identical "hard-edge" contribution (`px`-driven, from the bend's own dispersion) exactly, at any `fh` — proven via the identity `tan(atan(xp))=xp`, not just measured.
+The mismatch lives entirely in the "soft" (`F1`-driven) term, where SAD's Taylor series and Xsuite's Taylor-expanded `tan()`-based construction disagree in the sign of the `delta`-dependence.

+Checked against a fully independent derivation: Forest, Leemann & Schmidt, "Fringe Effects in MAD, Part I: Second Order Fringe in MAD-X for the Module PTC" (KEK Preprint 2005-109) derives the same fringe-integral term from scratch via a Lie-operator calculation, with no reference to SAD at all, and its rigorous result gets `1/(1+delta)` — the same closed form as SAD's, algebraically identical once the two papers' field-integral normalizations are matched (`F1 = 6*g*K`).
+But checked live, via `cpymad` against real, compiled PTC (not just the paper): PTC does **not** implement that rigorous result — it implements the same paper's different "MAD8-compliant" practical formula, and tracking through real PTC matches Xsuite/MAD-NG's `(1+delta)` scaling almost exactly (8 significant figures), not SAD's.
+So the honest state is: a paper's own rigorous derivation matches SAD exactly, but no currently-runnable software (SAD aside) implements it — real PTC, MAD-NG, and Xsuite (including Xsuite's own independent second implementation ported directly from PTC's Fortran source, not from MAD-NG) all implement the paper's other formula and agree with each other.
+This looks like one shared implementation choice, traceable to PTC's own actual Fortran source, reproduced repeatedly rather than independent confirmation.
+Full comparison (including the live PTC numbers) in `dev/sad_f1/derivation/PHYSICS_INTERPRETATION.md`; outreach draft in `dev/sad_f1/derivation/QUESTION_FOR_XSUITE_MADNG.md` (not yet sent).
+This is not a SAD2XS bug to work around.

+Locked in by `test_bend_fringe_import_off_momentum_residual_is_bounded` and its corrector equivalent (`tests/conversion/elements/test_bend.py`, `test_corrector.py`) as an explicit, bounded assertion on the current residual — not skipped, not left to silently pass or silently stay wrong.
+If Xsuite/MAD-NG's native formula ever changes upstream, these tests fail and surface for review rather than passing silently.

 ## RF focusing in accelerating `MULT`/`CAVI` elements

 SAD's accelerating-element tracking (`tmultiacc` in `tmulti.f`) applies an